vrockai/pipeline-test/docs/content.md

 ---

-## Dynamic alterations and ecological implications of rice rhizosphere bacterial communities induced by an insect-transmitted reovirus across space and time.
+## Dynamic alterations and ecological implications of rice rhizosphere bacterial communities induced by an insect-transmitted reovirus across space and time
- 06.10.2024, _N Wu, W Shi, L Zhang, H Wang, W Liu, Y Ren, X Li, Z Gao, X Wang_

-_Oryza, Rhizosphere, Reoviridae, Plant Diseases, Bacteria, Soil Microbiology, Microbiota, Animals, RNA, Ribosomal, 16S, Plant Roots, Insecta, Plant Viruses_
-Cereal diseases caused by insect-transmitted viruses are challenging to forecast and control because of their intermittent outbreak patterns, which are usually attributed to increased population densities of vector insects due to cereal crop rotations and indiscriminate use of pesticides, and lack of resistance in commercial varieties.
-Root microbiomes are known to significantly affect plant health, but there are significant knowledge gaps concerning epidemics of cereal virus diseases at the microbiome-wide scale under a variety of environmental and biological factors.

 [Source](https://doi.org/10.1186/s40168-024-01910-0)

-10.1186/s40168-024-01910-0

 ---